Who we are

-Applicants must be experienced Year 12 teachers with the necessary experience to assess the examination papers.
-In general, a minimum of five years recent experience teaching Year 12 is considered sufficient.
-Preference will be given to applicants who have taught the HSC course in the last three years, and who can demonstrate an understanding of the principles and practices that apply to the development of examinations.
+Applicants must be Year 12 teachers with the necessary experience to assess the exam papers.
+In general, a minimum of three years recent experience teaching Year 12 is considered sufficient.
+Preference may be given to applicants who have taught the HSC course in the last three years, and who can demonstrate an understanding of the principles and practices that apply to the development of exams.

 Conditions of appointment as Chief Examiner, committee member or assessor